cockroachlabs/open-sourced-interview-process/EngineeringExercises.md

 ## Technical Screening: Phase 1

-Following an introductory phone screen with a recruiter, you may be invited to complete a technical screening consisting of two interviews, one of which will be on coding, the other on design.
+Following an introductory phone screen with a recruiter, you may be invited to complete the first phase of our interview process for engineers: a technical screening consisting of two interviews, one of which will be on coding, the other on design.
 These are live, hourlong interviews with members of our engineering team.

 ## Technical Screening: Phase 2